IAmAlexander/readwise-mcp/README.md

 - **Highlights**: Access all your highlighted passages
 - **Search**: Find content across your entire Readwise library
 - **Recent Content**: Quickly retrieve your latest saved items
+- **Tag Management**: Organize and filter content with tags
+- **Advanced Search**: Powerful filtering by author, date, tags, and more
+- **Reading Progress**: Track your reading status and completion percentage
+- **Bulk Operations**: Efficiently manage multiple documents at once
+- **Content Management**: Save, update, and delete content in your library
+- **Rate Limiting**: Smart handling of API limits to prevent throttling

 ## Installation